toddfoster/sharedprayers/content/archive/2021/he-covid-lent4-confirmations.md

 ## Presentation and Examination of the Candidates
 {{% rubric-stand %}}

 Bishop:
 > The Candidates will now be presented.

 Presenters:
-> I present Scott Carr for Confirmation.
+> I present N. N.  for Confirmation.
-I present Don Davis for Confirmation.
-I present Jonathan Wilson for Confirmation.

 ##### The Bishop asks the candidates
 Bishop:
 > Do you reaffirm your renunciation of evil?

 Candidate:
 > I do.

 Bishop:
 > Do you renew your commitment to Jesus Christ?

 Candidate:
 > I do, and with God’s grace I will follow him as my Savior and Lord.

 ##### The people stand as able.
 After all have been presented, the Bishop addresses the congregation, saying
 Bishop:
 > Will you who witness these vows do all in your power to support these persons in their life in Christ?

 **People:**
 > **We will.**

 Bishop:
 > Let us join with those who are committing themselves to Christ and renew our own baptismal covenant.

 ### The Renewal of Baptismal Vows

 Bishop:
 > Do you reaffirm your renunciation of evil and renew your commitment to Jesus Christ?

 **People:**
 > **I do.**

 Bishop:
 > Do you believe in God the Father?
 **People:**
 > **I believe in God, the Father almighty, creator of heaven and earth.**

 Bishop:
 > Do you believe in Jesus Christ, the Son of God?

 **People:**
 > **I believe in Jesus Christ, his only Son, our Lord.
 He was conceived by the power of the Holy Spirit and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven,
 and is seated at the right hand of the Father.
 He will come again to judge the living and the dead.**

 Bishop:
 > Do you believe in God the Holy Spirit?

 **People:**